joel224/cooperate_AI/README.md

 and it is hard to barkedown everything mentally at once.

-things like discipline are unspoken , time and love for our job gets lost in this unstructured thoughts especially if someone is in a struggle in their own life .
+things like discipline are unspoken , time and love for our job gets lost in this unstructured thoughts especially if someone is in a struggle in their own life outside of work .

 BUT if you havint figure out any , Wellcome to copoperte ai (a cooperate compass ) . this helps you solve every doubts within a company (work cultures,work,discipline , any ) and